AndrewStanton94/impress.js/README.md

     the design process.
 Hence, relative positioning:

-    To position a step relatively to a preceding step, use the attribute `data-rel="#id"`.
-The step with the given ID will become the "origin step" for the current step.
+    To position a step relatively to a preceding step, use the attribute `data-rel="last"` or `data-rel="#id"`.
+The immediately preceding step, or the step with the given ID, will become the "origin step" for the current step.
 The position of the origin step will be the center of coordinates for the current step; the rotation of the origin step will be added to the current step's rotation.
 The perspective and scale of the origin step will be multiplied with the perspective and scale of the current step.

-    Note that the rotation of the origin step *does not* move the positioning axes, so data-x="1000" does not mean 1000px to the right in the plane of the origin step; rather it means 1000px to the right of the origin step, regardless or its rotation.
-Maybe in the future?
+    The scale of the origin step also affects the XYZ coordinates and the radius of radial positioning: for example, if the current step has data-x="1000" and the origin step has data-scale="2", the current step will be positioned 2000px to the right of the center of the origin step.
+    This allows whole groups of steps to be scaled together, keeping their relative positions intact.

+    The Z rotation of the origin step also rotates the positioning axes, so if the origin step is rotated by 90°, data-x="1000" means 1000px downwards; also Z-axis radial positioning is similarly affected.
+Other axis (X,Y) rotations do not affect relative (or radial) positioning;
+    maybe in the future?

     The origin step must have an ID and it must precede the current step.